Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Proposed Approach

-Here, the blue points represent the point cloud $\Xb^{l} $, the red points represents point cloud $\Xb^{l+1} $ and the black arrows represent the motion vectors between them.
+i.e., the pair-wise distance between points $\xb_i \in \Xb^{l} $ and $\xb_j \in \Xb^{l+1}$.
+The first constraint in Eq. \eqref{assignment} forces one point in $\Xb^{l+1} $ to be associated to only one point in $\Xb^{l}$ while the second constraint forces a point in $\Xb^{l}$ to be assigned to at most a point in $\Xb^{l+1} $, thus constraining the solution to be an injective map.
+There are multiple methods to solve the problem in Eq. \eqref{assignment} suitable to the specific variation in its constraints.
+Here, we choose the iterative algorithmic solution of Bertsekas \cite{Bertsekas88}.
+A representative example illustrating the result of application of this algorithm to a pair of two consecutive points clouds is shown in Figure \ref{fig:association} only for points that underwent motion.
+Here, blue points represent the point cloud $\Xb^{l} $, red points represent point cloud $\Xb^{l+1} $ and black arrows represent the motion vectors between them.
 Note here that no point in $\Xb^{l}$ is assigned to more than one point in $\Xb^{l+1}$.
-In general, we find that 3D motion computed in such way is effective and suitable to at least our registration problem and thus we use it throughout this paper to compute motion in 3D point clouds.
+In general, we find that 3D motion computed in such way is effective and suitable to at least our registration problem and thus we use it throughout this paper to compute 3D motion.

-To minimize the cost function in \eqref{motion}, we use the simplex optimization method from Nelder-Mead described in \cite{Lagarias95}.
-Our method is not limited to work only with the simplex method and other optimization approaches could be used instead.
-However we decided to use the simplex method because it is differentiation-free.
-Note that our method is of local convergence meaning it requires an initialization which restricts searching in a small neighborhood.
+To minimize the cost function in Eq. \eqref{motion}, we use the simplex optimization method from Nelder-Mead described in Lagarias et al. \cite{Lagarias95}.
+Other optimization methods could be used instead, however, it was decided to use this method because it is differentiation-free.
+Also, note that the chosen method is locally convergent and thus requires a rough initialization restricting search to a small neighborhood.